 Akio Morita – The man that changed Technology.

 Akio Morita was born on the 21st day of January 1921 to a family who was involved in the production of sake, miso and soy sauce in a village named Kosugaya which is now currently a part of Tokoname city.
 His father, Kyuzaemon introduced him into the family business with the hope that Akio would take over from him, but Akio hadn’t much interest in it.
 His interest was in mathematics and physics.
-So, with that enthusiasm, he enrolled into the Osaka Imperial University to study physics and in 1944, he bagged a degree in physics.
+So, with that enthusiasm, he enrolled in the Osaka Imperial University to study physics and in 1944, he bagged a degree in physics.
 His first invention was a rice cooker that he built for the family business.
-However the cooker burned rice instead of boiling it.
+However, the cooker burned rice instead of boiling it.
 Only 100 were sold.
 But failure didn’t deter the entrepreneurial spirit in Morita, who taught at university while putting in experimental hours in the lab.
 He later served in world war two as a sub-lieutenant under the Imperial Japanese Navy.
 It was while serving, in the Navy’s Wartime Research Committee, he met Masaru Ibuka who later turned his business partner.

 When Akio Morita turned 25 years old, he joined a telecommunication venture called Tokyo Tsushin Kogyo Kabushiki Kaisha; a Tokyo Telecommunications Engineering Corporation and forerunner of Sony Corporation founded by his friend, Masaru Ibuka in 1946 with an initial capital of ¥190,000 and about 20 employees working under him.
 Morita’s family invested handsomely in Sony during its early period and became the largest shareholder in the company as of then.